iBehave-CADRE/BIT-Boy/02_EXERCISES_medium.md

 ## Exercises Medium

 ### 1. Read an Analog or Digital Signal and Plot it via Serial Communication

-For this exercise you will have to use the Serial Plotter and/or Serial Monitor of the Arduino IDE.

-Tools > Serial Plotter

-Tools > Serial Monitor

-Life hack: Serial plotting is a very poferful debugging tool and coding help!

 ```C
 void setup() {